 During this time of deep uncertainty, we reaffirm the importance of our partnerships.
 We are inspired by our grantee partners’ commitment to keeping communities strong and healthy.
 That commitment strengthens our resolve to help them meet their mission and ours—to address urgent and emerging health needs, especially for those who face stark disparities.

-Guided by our values and mission focused on health equity, access and quality, the HCF COVID-19 Rapid Response Fund will provide emergency funding to organizations in our region that are directly addressing critical health needs during this crisis.
+Guided by our values and mission-focused on health equity, access, and quality, the HCF COVID-19 Rapid Response Fund provided emergency funding to organizations in our region that are directly addressing critical health needs during this crisis.

 The HCF COVID-19 Rapid Response Fund had one funding cycle focused on two overarching priorities: Surge Capacity Grants and Recovery Grants.
 Priority consideration was given to nonprofit organizations that currently receive general operating support through our foundation and who are addressing the COVID-19 pandemic in the following ways: Health service safety nets; mental health services; critical social determinants of health.